natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 What is Kali Linux? - Detailed Computer Penetration Testing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kali Linux (Formerly known as BackTrack Linux) Is an open-source, Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
+**Core Knowledge:** Kali Linux (Formerly known as BackTrack Linux) Is an open-source, Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing.
 Kali Linux contains several hundred tools targeted toward various information security tasks, such as Penetration Testing, Security Research, Computer Forensics, and Reverse Engineering.
 Kali Linux is a multi-platform solution, accessible and freely available to information security professionals and hobbyists.

 ..
 Note::